 I’ve been coaching cross country at the middle and high school levels since 2013.
 Accolades include a Middle School Conference Championship, 6 runners selected to All-Conference Teams, and one high school runner winning Conference Runner of the Year.
 I also help coach Nashville Running Company’s RunWILD Trail Training group.

 In the summer of 2018, I started coaching runners on an individual basis.
-I’ve coached runners with goal races ranging from the half-marathon to 100 mile distance.
+I’ve coached trail runners with goal races ranging from the half-marathon to 100 mile distance.

 - $75 a month

 - You complete a questionnaire so I get to know you and your goals.

 - I create a long-range plan (example below).
 This overview provides a monthly breakdown of what areas we will target to get you ready for your race.

 - I create the short-range plan (example below) at the beginning of each week after getting your feedback on how the previous week went via email, text, or phone call (whichever you prefer).

 - You record how each run went in the spreadsheet.

 - I check the training plan multiple times throughout the week to see how things are going.
 You can email, text, or call at any time with questions and concerns.
 I’m also here to readjust the plan if surprises come up and you aren’t able to run as planned.

 - Race day arrives and you are prepared to crush your goals!